How to get a long-term Spanish student visa type D (Non-EU Students)

 This certificate must be signed by the hand of a doctor (M.D. or D.O.) on letterhead paper in the following format:

 “This medical certificate attests that Mr./ Mrs. …………………does not suffer from any illness that would pose a threat to public health following International Health Regulations of 2005.”

 Not all countries require this document.
-For example, USA doesn´t need any confirmation, while Australia and Canada do need it.
+For example, the USA doesn´t need any confirmation, while Australia and Canada do need it.

-A simple invitation letter may not be enough, and an Airbnb booking usually is not valid for visa purposes.
+A simple invitation letter may not be enough, and an Airbnb booking is usually not valid for visa purposes.

 Enrollment process with BCNLIP for the student visa

 Once you have decided to study in Spain, here is the process of enrolling with us:

 Contact BCNLIP to confirm the duration of your course and the starting date.
 Remember that groups for complete beginners start every first Monday of the month, and the students of other levels can start classes any day.